Logo

 Can you swing a higher monthly payment?
 If so, you may be able to refinance into a loan with a shorter term.
 Not only will you pay off your loan more quickly, but you could also save on overall interest.[2]

-Some lenders offer a cash-out refinance option, which means you can take out a loan for more than the value of your car and take the difference in cash.
+Some lenders offer a cash-out refinance option, which means you can take out a loan for more than the value of your car and keep the difference in cash.

-Auto refinancing can make a lot of sense for some people, but there are a few situations where you may want to hold off.
+Auto refinancing can make a lot of sense for some people—but before choosing to refinance, it’s important to make sure the timing is right.
+Here’s a closer look at some common situations when you may want to hold off on refinancing your loan.

-The interest rate is higher than your current loan.
+1. The interest rate is higher than your current loan

 If your credit score has gone down or rates have gone up since you first took out the loan, you could end up with a higher interest rate through refinancing.
-And that might be okay if your goal is to get a longer term and lower monthly payments.
-Do the math first to make sure the tradeoff is worth it.
+That might be okay if your goal is to get a longer term and lower monthly payments.
+However, it’s important to do the math first to make sure the trade-off is worth it.

-You owe more than the value of your car.
+2. You owe more than the value of your car

-You waited too long to refinance your auto loan.
+3. You waited too long to refinance your auto loan

 Lenders typically require borrowers to have at least two years left on the loan in order to qualify for refinancing.
 Additionally, it can be tough to refinance a car that’s over 10 years old or with 140,000 (or more) miles on it.